My quick take?

 - EasyWP ($1/month) – Skip it

 You’re here to buy your domain name and only your domain name.
-If you want managed WordPress hosting, I recommend using a top web host, focused on hosting and only hosting.
+If you want managed WordPress hosting, I recommend using a top web host that focuses on hosting.
 SiteGround and Dreamhost both have some good managed WordPress built into their shared hosting plans.
 But Bluehost will still be your best bet if you want to get WordPress hosting and domain registration in the same place.

 Namecheap’s $0.18 Fee